leolara/async-container/README.md

 The dependencies are defined as an array of services ids, in the field `depends` of the service definition.
 It is optional to have dependencies.

-If a service have dependencies BlueHub will create the dependencies before calling the service factory and pass the dependencies as parameters of the factory, in the same order than in `depends` and after `callback` parameter.
+If a service have dependencies BlueHub will create the dependencies before calling the service factory and pass the dependencies as parameters of the factory, in the same order than in `depends` and before the `callback` parameter.

 Now we can see in the MongoDB example how would be the service definitions: